uptech/engineering/content/blog/journey-to-small-pull-requests/index.md

 ## Ticketing Alignment

 When we were doing feature branches before the ticketing alignment was trivial.
 We basically had a 1-to-1 mapping between a user story and feature pull request.
-With the Patch Stack methodology we had to make a choice.
-Do we have multiple patches reference a single user story.
-Or do we modify how we do ticketing so that it better aligns with the logical patches.
+With the Git Patch Stack methodology we had to make a choice.
+Do we have multiple patches reference a single user story or do we modify how we do ticketing so that it better aligns with the logical patches.

 After thinking about it briefly we decided that it makes the most sense to just have multiple patches reference the same user story.
 Each of the patches could also reference any related sub-tasks that belong to the parenting user story.
 The key for this to be successful is really just providing the necessary context in the patch commit messages.